-The ISL1209 provides the option of timing correction due to temperature variation of the crystal oscillator for either manufacturing calibration or active calibration.
+The ISL1219 provides the option of timing correction due to temperature variation of the crystal oscillator for either manufacturing calibration or active calibration.
 The total possible compensation is typically -94ppm to +140ppm.
 Two compensation mechanisms that are available are as follows:

 - An analog trimming (ATR) register that can be used to adjust individual on-chip digital capacitors for oscillator capacitance trimming.
 The individual digital capacitor is selectable from a range of 9pF to 40.5pF (based upon 32.758kHz).
 This translates to a calculated compensation of approximately -34ppm to +80ppm.
-(See ATR description.) - A digital trimming register (DTR) that can be used to adjust the timing counter by ±60ppm.
-(See DTR description.)
+(See "Analog Trimming Register" on page 15). - A digital trimming register (DTR) that can be used to adjust the timing counter by ±60ppm. (see "Digital Trimming Register", on page 16.)

-Also provided is the ability to adjust the crystal capacitance when the ISL1209 switches from V{DD} to battery backup mode.
-(See Battery Mode ATR Selection for more details.)
+Also provided is the ability to adjust the crystal capacitance when the ISL1219 switches from $V{DD}$ to battery backup mode. (see Battery Mode ATR Selection on page 15 for more details.)